microsoft/powerbi-modeling-mcp/README.md

 📹 Watch the video for an [end-to-end demo](https://youtu.be/n9JaxHDQIqo?si=U-lUeuJRN-Q5gVM2).

 > [!WARNING]
+> - Use caution when connecting an AI Agent to a semantic model.
+The underlying LLM may produce unexpected or inaccurate results, which could lead to unintended changes. **Always create a backup of your model before performing any operations.**
-> The Power BI Modeling MCP server can only execute modeling operations.
+> - The Power BI Modeling MCP server can only execute modeling operations.
 It cannot modify other types of Power BI metadata, such as report pages or semantic model elements like diagram layouts.

 ## 🚀 Getting started